Conjugacies of model sets: Shape conjugacy and generators

 Let $\tilde U = (W_P^o - W_P^o)\cap U$. $\tilde U$ is an open neighborhood of the identity in $H$.
 We define $L:\tilde U\to \R$ such that $L(v)$ is the constant value that the function $\Delta_v^{\alpha,\alpha} f$ takes on $W^\alpha\cap(W^\alpha-v)$.
 We saw that $L$ is continuous.
 We claim that $L$ is additive where sums are defined.
 Indeed, if $u_1,u_2,u_1+u_2\in U$ then there is $u\in W^\alpha$ such that also $u+u_1$ and $u+u_1+u_2$ lie in $W^\alpha$.
 It follows that, for all $u\in \tilde U$

 A continuous additive function on a neighborhood of the origin is necessarily linear.
 That is, $L$ equals its derivative.
-We may then extend $L$ to a group homomorphism on the group generated by $\tilde U$ and thus obtain a linear function $L:H\to\R$ that is trivial on the torsion factor.
+We may then extend $L$ to a group homomorphism on the group generated by $\tilde U$ and thus obtain a linear function $L:H\to\R$.

 Now let $\psi(x) = F(x) - L(\sigma_M(x))$ for $x \in M$.
 This then defines a function $\tilde\psi:\Xi \to \R$, $\tilde \psi = \tilde F - L\circ\widetilde{\sigma_M}$ which is again continuous (on $\Xi$).
 If $\widetilde{\sigma_M}(M-x) = \widetilde{\sigma_M}(M-y)\in W^\alpha$ then